developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Enterprise Keyboard Configuration - Remap Numeric P4

-This Managed Configuration allows an Administrator using an EMM to remap the behavior the Enterprise Keyboard on a Zebra Android device will perform when the Numeric P4 Key (located on the Numeric keyboard at Row 4, Column 1) is pressed.
+This Managed Configuration allows an Administrator using an EMM to remap the behavior the Enterprise Keyboard on a Zebra Android device as it pertains to the Numeric P4 Key (located on the Numeric keyboard at Row 4, Column 1).

 Possible values can be:

 - A single character value (e.g. the letter "A" or the symbol "@") causes that character value to be sent as the behavior for the remapped key.

 - A hexadecimal value in the format ***uXXXXXX*** (e.g. ***u000001***) causes the specified key code to be sent as the behavior for the remapped key.
-Allowable values can be determined from the Android documentation: https://developer.android.com/reference/android/view/KeyEvent.
+[Allowable values](https://developer.android.com/reference/android/view/KeyEvent).

-- The value ***EMOJI*** cause the remapped key to switch to the EMOJI keyboard.
+- The value ***EMOJI*** causes the remapped key to switch to the EMOJI keyboard.